BorisMichaelRandebrock/42-Exam_collection/exam_rank_5/Readme.md

 **new additional files:** `Fireball.hpp`, `Fireball.cpp`, `Polymorph.hpp`, `Polymorph.cpp`, `Brickwall.hpp`, `Brickwall.cpp`, `SpellBook.hpp`, `SpellBook.cpp`, `TargetGenerator.hpp`, `TargetGenerator.cpp`
 **Classes and Implementation:**
 **Additional Spells and Targets:** **Fireball** and **Polymorph**: New spells inheriting from `ASpell`, each with unique `effects`.
-**Brickwall**: New target inheriting from `ATarget`, representing a type resistant to some spells.
+**Brickwall**: New target inheriting from `ATarget`.
 These 3 are simple repetitions of the previous Fwoosh and Dummy classes.
 BE AWARE OF CHANGING CORRECTLY THE CORRESPONDING MESSAGE, OTHERWISE YOU WILL GET A SEGFAULT.
 **SpellBook**: Manages the collection of spells.
 Methods: `learnSpell()`, `forgetSpell()`, and `createSpell()`.
 **TargetGenerator**: Manages targets similarly to SpellBook, allowing creation and management of target types.
 The `SpellBook` and `TargetGenerator` simplify spell and target handling, with each Warlock able to learn and use spells dynamically.